neelsmith/cite-architecture.org/cite2/index.md

 ## URN notation and code libraries

 -   the [CITE2 URN](../cite2urn) encodes the semantics of the CITE2 model
--   [`citeobj`](../citeobj) is a platform-independent code ibrary for working with citable collections
+-   [`citeobj`](../citeobj) is a platform-independent code ibrary for working with citable collectionsh